-Like many people, you might be surprised to learn that there’s more than one phase to sleeping.
-If any of these several stages are disturbed, it can mean you’re not getting the most out of the time you are asleep.
+You might be surprised to learn there’s more than one phase of sleep.
+And if any of these several stages are disturbed, it can mean you’re not getting the most out of the time you’re asleep.

 To get a better understanding of how natural sleep aids work, first I’ll give you a quick run-down of the several stages of sleep and how your body is affected by each.

-Although the first stages of sleep are non-REM (rapid eye movement), they are still critical for getting a sound sleep throughout the night.
-Some stages focus on helping you feel rested while others help you learn information and even form memories
+Although the first stages of sleep are non-REM (rapid eye movement), they’re still critical for getting sound sleep throughout the night.
+Some stages focus on helping you feel rested while others help you learn information and even form memories.

 N1: Light Sleep

-Stages 1-4 are called non-REM sleep or shown as N. During stage N1 of your sleep cycle, you’ll drift in and out of awakeness or “half awake”.
-If you’ve ever had slight muscle contractions or the sensation of falling as you begin to drift off, you’re in the N1 phase.
+During this stage of your sleep cycle, you’ll drift in and out of awakeness or “half awake”.
+If you have slight muscle contractions or the sensation of falling as you begin to drift off, you’re in the N1 phase.

-Your muscle activity slows as well in this important stage of sleep
+Your muscle activity slows in this important stage of sleep too.

-Because you can easily be awakened in this stage, there are lots of natural sleep remedies that focus on relaxing you just enough to allow you to pass into the next stages.
-We’ll discuss some of these options further into the article.
+It’s very easy to be woken up if you’re in the light sleep stage.
+So many natural sleep remedies focus on relaxing you just enough to allow you to pass into the next stages.
+I’ll discuss some of these options further into the article.

 N2: Deeper Sleep

 In this stage, your body begins preparing for deep sleep.
-Your eyes are closed and you’re less affected by surrounding elements making you less susceptible to being awakened.
-However, stage 2 poses the most difficulty for those with sleeping disorders such as insomnia.
+Your eyes are closed, and you’re less affected by surrounding elements which makes you less likely to be woken up.
+But stage 2 poses the most difficulty for those with sleeping disorders such as insomnia.

-Most likely you won’t be aware but your body will be making the following changes to gear up towards much-needed REM sleep….
+You probably won’t be aware, but your body will be making the following changes to gear up towards much-needed REM sleep….